Q: What grade are you in?

-Salisbury High School has announced the students named to the honor roll for the third quarter.
+Salisbury High School has announced the names of students named to the honor roll for the second quarter.

 Grade 9: Ifrahim Ansari, George Barbounis, Haroula Barbounis, Hope Guri, Majd Haddad, Mackenzie Hankee, Margaret Helsel, Andrew Hines, Kaitlyn Macauley, Alvaro Martinez, Aidan Mathieu, Stephan Rupa, Anthony Scarcia, Timothy Schware, Sarah Staack, Cindy Zhu